stanbaek/ece387/_sources/Labs/Lab5_TurtleBot.md

 - Students should be able to

+## Lesson Objectives:
+1. Gain additional familiarity with simulation environment
+1. Gain familiarity with Turtlebot 3 robotics platform
+1. Practice with ROS diagnostic tools

+## Agenda:
+1. Use Linux terminals to launch and control Turtlebot 3 in simulation environment.
+1. Use Linux terminals to launch and control actual Turtlebot 3.

 ## 📜 Overview
-This In-Class Exercise will introduce you to utilizing pre-built ROS packages to accomplish a task.
+This lab will introduce you to utilizing pre-built ROS packages to accomplish a task.
 It will also provide you experience interacting with someone else's source code (.py files) to learn how that component works.
 You will use ROS to run two nodes, **turtlebot3_core** and **teleop_twist_keyboard**, to drive the Turtlebot3 with a keyboard.
 You will continue to practice using ROS tools to observe how these components communicate.